Bye Bye, Games!

 In June, 2016, during my spare time off duty, I started to search on the internet for all sorts of games with my tablet computer.
 One day at noon, I found a role-playing game.
 There were many aspects to that game that were similar to those of the internet games that I liked in the past.
 The 3D graphics were extremely detailed and the fight scenes were very exciting.
 Based on my experience of playing games, I could confirm that this game was exactly the type that I liked.
 Actually, I knew that playing games was not good.
 However, I thought that since I was only using my spare time to play this game a little bit, as long as I did not become lost within the game, it would be fine.
 In the afternoon, without scruple, I spent two hours of time on the game until I had a good command of all the operations associated with its different functions.
 Unconsciously, I was secretly delighted: I have finally found a good game to play!
 In this way, during a time when I let my guard down, temptation quietly befell me.

 When I first started, I only used my spare time to play this game.
 As my ranking in the game began to improve, I began to become addicted.
 I started using more and more time to play.
 Within a week, my tablet and I had become inseparable.
 During the day, while I was fulfilling my duties, I secretly placed my tablet next to my computer monitor and left the game on auto-pilot so it could play for me.
 I was constantly monitoring the battle progress of my game.
 During the night, when everybody was sleeping, I would secretly play under the covers.
 I had my blankets wrapped around me tightly so that the light rays from the tablet screen would not be noticed by my brothers who had yet to fall asleep.
 Sometimes, I would play until very late at night.
 During the day, when I was fulfilling my duties, I had no energy left.
 At the time, I was completely engrossed within the game.
 Even when I went to the bathroom, I would take my tablet with me….
 Since my heart was possessed by this game, I did not receive any enlightenment or illumination when reading God’s words nor was I willing to pray.
 Within, I could no longer feel God’s presence.
 Each day, my heart was empty.
 Since the game had different tasks all the time, whenever it came time to complete a task in the game, my heart would be disturbed.
 Sometimes, I would even stop performing a duty in order to finish one of the tasks in the game.
 Once I finished the task, I would once again pick up where I left off in regard to fulfilling my duties.
 However, my train of thought was broken and I basically had to start from the beginning.
 This caused my efficiency in fulfilling my duties to become very low.
 Sometimes, I would think of how treating the fulfillment of my duties lightly was equivalent to seriously betraying God.
 Sometimes, some of God’s words would pop up into my mind: “When people play games for a long time, their willpower would evaporate.
 The unbelievers have a word to describe this.
 What is it?
 It is ‘decadence.’
 Always playing games, always playing on the computer—this kind of person is decadent.
 ‘Decadence’ is a word of the unbelievers.
 We say that these people have no normal humanity.
 They have been filled with the violence and killing of these games and with the things of virtual worlds.
 The things of normal humanity have been stripped away by these games, filled and forcibly occupied by them, and they have forcibly occupied the things within people’s thoughts as well as any room they have for thought; they are then decadent” (“Young People Should See Through the Evil Trends of the World” in Records of Christ’s Talks).
 In my heart, I knew clearly that games were not a positive thing.
 Playing games would cause me to degenerate, cause me to become decadent and even ruin me.
-I also knew that those were warnings from the Holy Spirit, yet I was not willing to accept the judgment that came from God, because I was fully aware that once I was serious about, it meant that I must abandon my games.
+I also knew that those were warnings from the Holy Spirit, yet I was not willing to accept thethat came from God, because I was fully aware that once I was serious about the truth, it meant that I must abandon my games.
 Since I was not willing to give up playing games, again and again, I chose to give up putting the truth into practice.
 As a result, I secretly played computer games for more than half a month.
 It was during this time when I was engrossed in this game and obstinately persisting in doing the wrong thing that God’s judgment and chastisement befell me.

 One afternoon, I suddenly discovered that a source material in a particular card went missing.
 I became very alarmed: Could it be that I forgot to copy it when one of my brothers had given that card to me?
 I could not help but break out in a cold sweat.
 I thought, “If it really went missing, this could delay the progress of the work.
 Wouldn’t I be responsible for disturbing and interrupting the work of?”
 The more I thought about it, the more scared I became: It seems like this time, I have committed a transgression before God.
 After I confirmed that the source material really had not been copied, my heart rate increased as I quickly looked for the brother who had given me the card.
 I asked him whether he had a backup.
 He gave a card to me saying that only the source material in this card had not been deleted and that all the other material had been deleted.
 When I received the card and could see that there was still a shred of hope, I quickly prayed to God, “God!
 I know that I have become addicted to computer games.
 I have neglected my duties and caused You to loathe me.
 What happened today was Your way of warning me.
 Regardless of whether or not this card contains the source material that I did not copy, I absolutely will not continue on like this. …” After I returned, I opened up the card and saw that within was exactly the source material that I had forgotten to copy.
 A great weight was lifted off my chest.
 In my heart, I repeatedly offered thanks to God.
 My heart was clearly aware that the things that befell me on that day were definitely not incidental, and that God used this situation to speak to me and He used this situation to issue me a warning.
 I thought back to a passage of a sermon that I had once read, “What are the methods by which God speaks to us?
 One method is the enlightenment and illumination of the Holy Spirit.
 This is a way God directly communes with and speaks to us.
 What else?
 Speaking to or warning us through all sorts of people, things, and events, using various circumstances to guide us and speak to us, and speaking to us with facts through various trials and refinements.
 If you are truly a living being possessed of a spirit, you ought to be able to comprehend and understand this.
 If we experience God’s work in this way, is this true communion with God?
 Although we cannot see it with our eyes, we can completely sense it with our heart and our spirit….
 If you ignore it one time or two times, then can you still be uncertain about it after eight or ten times?
 God hates people’s rebellion.
 When we willfully rebel against God, when we care about the flesh and satisfy ourselves, then God hides His face and becomes distant from us.
 At that time, our spirits feel darkness, depression, and pain.
 We are unable to touch God and are without happiness or enjoyment.
 What does God do to us here?
 The work of revealing His disposition.
 What does He tell us?
 ‘You’ve rebelled against God.
 I dislike you.
 I hide My face from you, I am distant from you, and I ignore you.’
 This is what it means” (“Sermons and Fellowship About God’s Word ‘Knowing God Is the Path to Fearing God and Shunning Evil’ (III)” in Sermons and Fellowship on Entry Into Life (X)).
 From this passage of fellowship, I understood that God was using the situations I was encountering to speak to me and to convey His will.
 That day, I had just gone through a daunting experience without any mishaps.
 This was God giving me a warning.
 At the same time, it was God conveying His attitude and disposition: God loathed my rebellion.
 Since I deliberately sinned, paying no heed to the Holy Spirit’s rebuke and willfully rebelling against God, God hid His face from me, and my inner state was dark.
 Recently, in this past half a month, I was fully aware that my heart had become possessed by this game and that I was absentmindedly performing my duties.
 I also was fully aware that my state was not normal and that my spirit had become dark and depressed.
 However, I did not repent to God but instead, I chose to avoid God.
 In order to satisfy my fleshly desires, I consciously disobeyed God.
 Since my thoughts and energy were consumed by the game, not only did that negatively affect my entry into life, it also caused me to neglect my duties and nearly delay the work of the church.
 If God had not defended His own work, it would not be possible to repair the damage that my transgression would have caused.
 After experiencing this episode of God’s warning and dealing, I had a bit of an understanding of God’s righteous disposition: Once I violate God’s words and the truth and start to live in evil, it is something that God really despises and loathes.
 For a period of time afterward, I did not dare once again to commit a deliberate violation and to wantonly indulge my own fleshly desires, especially when I was fulfilling my duties.
 Whenever I had the desire to play computer games, I consciously forsook my own fleshly desires and quieted myself before God.
 I was determined not to treat my duty lightly and make the same mistakes I had in the past.